What is the fundamental issue?

 Read NAR's Housing Finance Reform Principles

 Over the years, Congress has put forth a number of plans to reform the GSEs that were stymied by political and/or design issues.
-It is unlikely that comprehensive housing finance reform legislation will be signed into law this year.
+It is unlikely that comprehensive housing finance reform legislation will be signed into law in the near future.
 However, there is a growing consensus as to features that any reform plan must include: some form of a government guarantee, broad access for consumers, participation of private capital, a 30-year fixed rate mortgage, stronger capital requirements, and an empowered regulator.

 Since 2018, the GSEs’ regulator, the Federal Housing Finance Agency (FHFA), has pushed the GSEs to reform some practices and to reduce their footprint in the market.
 In the fall of 2020, the FHFA adopted a capital plan that most observers believe will undermine the GSEs’ charter duties of providing liquidity to the market and will raise costs for consumers.
 These actions were intended to prepare the GSEs for a return to private ownership, though many believe the actions are inadequate to prevent a return to the pre-financial crisis behavior.